 - GLP-1 receptor agonists are contraindicated in patients with hypersensitivity to any component of the products.
-With the exception of exenatide and lixisenatide, they are also contraindicated in those with a personal or family history of medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome, type 2 (MEN 2). - All GLP-1 receptor agonists, except exenatide and lixisenatide, carry a boxed warning for risk of thyroid C-cell tumors.
+With the exception of exenatide twice daily injection and lixisenatide, they are also contraindicated in those with a personal or family history of medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome, type 2 (MEN 2).
+Exenatide and exenatide ER are also contraindicated in patients with a history of drug-induced immune-mediated thrombocytopenia from exenatide products. - All GLP-1 receptor agonists, except exenatide twice daily injection and lixisenatide, carry a boxed warning for risk of thyroid C-cell tumors.
 Other safety risks include pancreatitis (including fatal and non-fatal hemorrhagic or necrotizing pancreatitis), serious hypersensitivity reactions, immunogenicity, serious hypoglycemia when used in combination with SFUs or insulin, and renal impairment.
 Liraglutide and exenatide ER have a warning for acute gallbladder disease.
+Dulaglutide, exenatide, and exenatide ER are not recommended for patients with severe gastrointestinal disease, including gastroparesis; lixisenatide is also not recommended for patients with gastroparesis.
 Semaglutide carries a warning for diabetic retinopathy complications due to the results of the SUSTAIN 6 trial, which found a higher rate of events in patients treated with semaglutide vs placebo; the absolute risk was larger among patients with a history of diabetic retinopathy at baseline compared to those without.
-Common AEs with these drugs include: nausea, diarrhea, vomiting, headache, and injection site reactions. - Pramlintide is contraindicated in patients with hypersensitivity to any component of the drug and in those with hypoglycemia unawareness and confirmed gastroparesis.
+Dulaglutide also carries a warning for diabetic retinopathy complications based data from a CV outcomes trial.
+Common AEs with these drugs include: nausea, diarrhea, vomiting. headache, and injection site reactions.

+- Pramlintide is contraindicated in patients with hypersensitivity to any component of the drug and in those with hypoglycemia unawareness and confirmed gastroparesis.
 It has a boxed warning for increased risk of hypoglycemia, particularly in patients with T1DM.
 Common AEs include nausea, headache, anorexia, and vomiting; the incidence of nausea tends to be higher at the beginning of treatment and decreases with time in most patients.
-Gradual titration of the dose minimizes the incidence and severity of nausea. - Pramlintide is Pregnancy Category C. Dulaglutide, exenatide, exenatide ER, liraglutide, semaglutide, and lixisenatide are uncategorized in accordance with the FDA's Pregnancy and Lactation Labeling Rule (PLLR).

-There are no adequate and well-controlled studies in pregnant women.
+Gradual titration of the dose minimizes the incidence and severity of nausea. - The pregnancy risks for dulaglutide, exenatide, exenatide ER, liraglutide, pramlinitide, semaglutide, and lixisenatide are uncategorized in accordance with the FDA's Pregnancy and Lactation Labeling Rule (PLLR). - There are no adequate and well-controlled studies in pregnant women.
 These drugs should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 It is not known whether these drugs are excreted in human milk.